Flutter Entertainment: History

 On 2 October 2019, Flutter Entertainment announced its acquisition of Canadian gambling operator The Stars Group for US$6.95 billion, creating the world's largest online gambling company based on revenues.
-As part of the purchase, media company Fox Corporation (who held a minority stake in The Stars Group) took a 2.6% minority stake in Flutter Entertainment, and will have the option to acquire an 18.5% stake in FanDuel Group in July 2021.
+As part of the purchase, media company Fox Corporation (who held a minority stake in The Stars Group after partnering with the company on Fox Bet—a bookmaker co-branded with its Fox Sports division) took a 2.6% minority stake in Flutter Entertainment, and will have the option to acquire an 18.5% stake in FanDuel Group in July 2021.
 On 3 December 2020, Flutter announced that it would purchase an additional stake in FanDuel Group from Fastball Holdings for $4.1 billion in a cash-and-stock deal, increasing its stake to 95%.

+In January 2021 Flutter acquired a majority 50.1% stake of Indian Rummy provider Junglee Games for $67 million.

 In April 2021, amid discussion of a FanDuel Group initial public offering, Fox sued Flutter over its option to acquire a stake in FanDuel, stating that Fox's purchase price should be at a $11.2 billion valuation, the same as Flutter's purchase price of FanDuel in December 2020, rather than based on Flutter's valuation of fair market value as of July 2021.

+In July 2021, Flutter offloaded the odds comparison website Oddschecker to Bruin Capital for £155m.

-In December 2021, Flutter Entertainment announced it would be acquiring Italy’s leading online games provider Sisal Gaming, for €1.913bn/£1.62bn.
-The transaction is expected to complete during the second quarter of 2022.
+In December 2021, Flutter Entertainment announced it would be acquiring the Italian online games provider Sisal for €1.913bn/£1.62bn.
+The transaction was completed in August 2022.

 In January 2022, Flutter acquired the online bingo company Tombola.

 In November 2022, an arbitrator ruled that Fox Corporation had an option to acquire an 18.6% stake in FanDuel for $3.7 billion, based on a valuation of $20 billion, with the price increasing by 5% for each year of the 10-year option.

+In July 2023, the company announced that Fox Bet will shut down by the end of August 2023.

+In September 2023, it was announced Flutter had acquired an initial 51% stake in Novi Sad-headquartered omni-channel sports betting and gaming operator, MaxBet for €141 million in cash.

+In May 2024, Flutter moved its primary stock listing from the London Stock Exchange to the New York Stock Exchange with London becoming its secondary listing.

+In September 2024, Flutter announced its acquisition of Snaitech, one of Italy's leading gambling operators, in a €2.3 billion deal.